speeduino/wiki.js/Secondary_Serial_IO_interface.md

 ##### A Simple Serial Port
 A Serial port offers ,

-   1. Retrieve the current realtime data in full from Speeduino .
-This is the same data as sent to TunerStudio.
+   1. Retrieve the current realtime data from Speeduino .
+This can be a simple or full(enhanced) data set.
+This is the same realtime data as sent to TunerStudio.
    2. Retrieve specific current realtime data from Speeduino.
    3. Read in the Analog data values from 16 remote sensors as requested by Speeduino.
    4. Activate External Outputs(coming soon!)

-##### A Canbus Port (COMING SOON!)
+##### A Canbus Port
 A Canbus port offers ,

   1. OBD2 formatted data of current realtime data .
-  2. Broadcast selected current realtime data and function status .
+  2. Broadcast selected current realtime data and function status .(COMING SOON!)
-  3. Read in Analog and Digital data values from other devices on the BUS including those from OEM devices/ECU.
+  3. Read in Analog and Digital data values from other devices on the BUS including those from OEM devices/ECU.(COMING SOON!)

 Serial Port Functions
 ---------------------